espocrm/documentation/docs/user-guide/quotes.md

 ## Total Values Layout

-Layout of bottom fields (total values) can be modified at Administration > Layout Manager > Quotes > Bottom Total.
+Layout of total value fields (in the bottom on detail view) can be modified at Administration > Layout Manager > Quotes > Bottom Total.

 ## Quote Items